jsakamoto/Toolbelt.Blazor.I18nText/README.md

 - Both Blazor Server and WebAssembly are supported.
 - In Blazor Wasm, it works even on a static web host.
 (The ASP.NET Core host isn't required)
-- Only needed plain text editor - No needed .resx
+- Only needs plain text editor - no need for .resx
 - Static Typing - IntelliSense, Code Hint...
 - It supports Blazor components libraries.
 You can create NuGet packages of your libraries that are localized with "Blazor I18nText".

 ### Notice

-Now, Blazor WebAssembly has been started the localization support officially since v.3.2 preview 4.
+Blazor WebAssembly started localization support officially since v.3.2 preview 4.
 It is based on .NET Standard `IStringLocalizer` and satellite assemblies with `.resx`.

-However, I will continue to develop and maintain this package, because this package still has some advantages against .NET standard way.
+However, I will continue to develop and maintain this package, because this package still has some advantages over .NET standard implementation.

 ![pros/cons](https://raw.githubusercontent.com/jsakamoto/assets/m/i18n/pros-cons.png)